arpan-bisolution21/SQL_HOSPITAL_DATA_ANALYTICS/README.md

 **June 6, 2018 – June 5, 2019**

-Because the Dataset spans a Partial Calendar Year, Admission Trends were analyzed using **Monthly Patterns instead of Yearly Comparisons**.
+Because the Dataset spans a Partial Calendar Year, Admission Trends were analyzed using Monthly Patterns instead of Yearly Comparisons.

 ---